parku/docs/api/locations.md

 * `disabled` Parking space is accessible for diabled people.
 * `patio` The parking space is located at an inner courtyard.
 * `barrier` Parking space has a barrier and user needs a smartphone to open it.

+When no `date_start` or `date_end` was provided, all locations are returned.
+That does not mean, that they are available.

 ## Terms and Conditions